ajinkyamspawar/ajinkyamspawar21/README.md

 Earlier I worked on Apache PySpark based project "Genre classification and Song data analysis on Spotify tracks dataset".
 This project was for my academic completion of PG-DBDA(CDAC-Pune).
-We(Team of 4) completed the same project in Panads too, i.e. in a span of 19 days we successfully completed the project using two different technologies i.e. Apache PySpark and Pandas.
+We(Team of 4) completed the same project in Panads too, i.e. in a span of 3 weeks we SUCCESSFULLY completed the project using two different technologies i.e. Apache PySpark and Pandas.

 📫 You can reach me on ajinkyamspawar21@gmail.com